Mayeu/0x10.cc_langs/README.md

 ### Ordering

-Currently the database does not have any timestamps on the item.
-Last are more recent, and the order in the file is the order on the website.
+Currently the database does not have any timestamps on the items.
+The last ones are more recent and the order in the file is the order on the website.

 ### Filename